JohnOlshea/holberton-low_level_programming/README.md

-An Introduction to login in C
+Pointers are going to be a walk in the park